-Employment Solicitors - No Win No Fee Compensation Claims
+Employment Law Solicitors - Tribunal Compensation Claims Lawyers

-Employment law deals with the rights of both employees and employers including age discrimination, bullying and harassment, data protection, disability, discipline and grievances, dismissal, employment tribunals, health, safety and well-being, maternity and parental rights, redundancy, religious discrimination, sex and sexual orientation discrimination, terms and conditions of employment, Transfer of Undertakings regulations (TUPE) and working time.
+Employment law solicitors deal with the rights of both employees and employers including discrimination, harassment, victimisation, bullying, data protection, discipline, grievances, dismissal, Employment Tribunals, Employment Appeal Tribunals, health & safety, maternity and parental rights, terms and conditions of employment, Transfer of Undertakings (TUPE) and working time regulations.

 Employment Tribunal

 There are numerous employment law statutes passed by the UK parliament which work in conjunction with EC regulations.
-Some employment law legislation is specific to particular issues that frequently arise whereas some serious matters must rely on nonspecific legislation for enforcement.
+Some legislation is specific to particular issues that frequently arise whereas some serious matters must rely on nonspecific legislation for enforcement.
 The remedy for employers is usually dismissal in the event that an employee has transgressed but this remedy must be applied in a lawful manner in accordance with the legislation.
-In the event that an employee believes that dismissal was unlawful they have recourse to the Employment Tribunal, with an appeal to the Employment Appeal Tribunal and thereafter an application to the Court of Appeal.
-The Employment Tribunal can make a declaration, order re-instatement or award financial compensation.
-In all cases time limits apply and there should be no delay in contacting an employment law solicitor if you intend to make a compensation claim for unfair dismissal, discrimination, harassment or victimisation.
-Certain applications attract financial awards that are unlimited in amount including sex, race, age, disability, religious beliefs, pregnancy, marital status or sexual orientation discrimination, harassment or victimisation and the usual requirement for minimum period of employment does not apply.
+In the event that an employee believes that dismissal was unlawful they have recourse to the Employment Tribunal (ET), with an appeal to the Employment Appeal Tribunal and thereafter an application to the Court of Appeal.
+The ET can make a declaration, order re-instatement or award financial compensation.
+In all cases time limits apply and there should be no delay in contacting an employment solicitor if you intend to make a compensation claim for unfair dismissal, discrimination, harassment or victimisation.
+Certain applications attract financial awards that are unlimited in amount including sex, race, age, disability, religious beliefs, pregnancy, marital status or sexual orientation discrimination, harassment or victimisation and the usual requirement for a minimum period of employment does not apply in these cases.

 UK Legislation